ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ## Tasks for apt1.pcapng

-For the next few tasks the file apt1.pcapng will be used.
+For the next few tasks, the file apt1.pcapng will be used.

 ### Task1: Anonymize MAC Address

-In this task the goal is to anonymize all occurrences of the MAC address 00:50:56:bd:78:d4.
+In this task, the goal is to anonymize all occurrences of the MAC address 00:50:56:bd:78:d4.
 The MAC should be changed from 00:50:56:bd:78:d4 to 00:40:32:00:00:a0.

 At the beginning, an entry of the MAC address for example looks like this in Wireshark: